-Canadian scientists in 2014 found consuming rapeseed oil was equivalent to taking 20mg of statins for controlling cholesterol levels.
+Canadian scientists in 2014 found consuming canola oil was equivalent to taking 20mg of statins for controlling cholesterol levels.

-Rapeseed oil is also known as canola oil.
+Canola oil is also known as rapeseed oil.
 Rapeseed is related to mustard, cabbage, broccoli, cauliflower and turnip.
 Rapeseed plants grow from three to five feet tall and have yellow flowers with four petals.
 You can see them being grown in the mid-west (especially the Canadian Midwest) and you’ll notice them by the “sea” of beautiful yellow flowers late in the summer.

 Canola or rapeseed oil is a common cooking oil that is used widely around the world because of it’s affordability and its versatility at high heat.
 It is an oil that is high in unsaturated fat and low in saturated fat.
 Canola oil is also an excellent source of an omega-3 fat (also known as alpha-linolenic acid), which confers numerous heart health benefits like lower blood pressure and a decreased likelihood of heart attack.
 High in omega-6 fats, canola oil has a balanced ratio of omega-3 and omega-6 fats at a 1:2 ratio in rapeseed oil, which experts believe is ideal.